 - He doesn’t listen to sinners, but hears those who worship Him and do His will.

-- John in 1 John tells us that we have what we ask for if He hears us and that He hears us if we ask according to His will.
+- John in the book of 1 John tells us that we have what we ask for if He hears us and that He hears us if we ask according to His will.

 - Why did Jesus come into the world?